dburhanna/ProblemSolvingwithIOTandPython/5-Unit5/README.md

 # Unit 5 - WiFi Connectivity

 Unit 5 will introduce students to WiFi connectivity for IoT devices.
-The Adafruit Feather Sense does not have built-in WIFi hardware but by including the Airlift FeatherWing to the IoT device the capability has been there, waiting to be used.
-Before students can use WiFi in the labs, a few additional modules must be added to the \verb+\lib+ folder on the Feather Sense.
+The Adafruit Feather Sense does not have built-in WIFi hardware but by attaching the Airlift FeatherWing to the Adafruit Feather Sense device the capability has been there, waiting to be used.
+Before students can use WiFi in the labs, a few additional modules must be added to the \lib folder on the Feather Sense.
 Students will add these modules themselves at the beginning of Lab 9.

 Teachers should prepare to distribute the following modules to students for use in Lab 9: